pulumi/docs/content/docs/reference/pkg/azure-nextgen/storagepool/diskpool.md

 import * as pulumi from "@pulumi/pulumi";
 import * as azure_nextgen from "@pulumi/azure-nextgen";

-const diskPool = new azure_nextgen.storagepool.v20200315preview.DiskPool("diskPool", {
+const diskPool = new azure_nextgen.storagepool.DiskPool("diskPool", {
     availabilityZones: ["1"],
     diskPoolName: "myDiskPool",
     disks: [